-|Entry Requirements:||Two Bs and three Cs in five subject areas at GCSE to include a minimum of a grade 4/C in Mathematics and English Language.|
+|Entry Requirements:||Two 5/Bs and three 4/Cs in five subject areas at GCSE, to include a minimum of a grade 4/C in Mathematics and English Language.|

-|Start Date:||Sept 2017|
+|Start Date:||Sept 2019|

 What will I learn?